jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 ![](images/1.%20System%20Objects.038.png)

 The __Remove__ command might remove an item from a list.
-The __List__ member might be a reference to the List that a related item would be part of.
+The __List__ member might be a reference to the List that a related item might be part of.

 ##### Overview of a System Interface for Related List Item